CloudTomography/AT3D/README.md

 and make sure they all succeed:
 ```
 cd tests
-nosetests
+nose2 -v
 ```
 This command will execute all files starting with *test_\*.py*.
-To execute only one specific test file, use
+To execute only one specific test file, `test.py` use
 ```
-nosetests test_XYZ.py
+nose2 -v test
 ```

 &nbsp;